-The ParkSense® Warning screen is located within the Electronic Vehicle Information Center (EVIC).
+The ParkSense® Warning screen is located within the Electronic Vehicle Information Center (EVIC) or Driver Information Display (DID).
 It provides visual warnings to indicate the distance between the rear fascia/bumper and the detected obstacle.
-Refer to "Electronic Vehicle Information Center (EVIC)/Settings" in Understanding Your Instrument Panel" for further information.
+Refer to "Electronic Vehicle Information Center (EVIC) or Driver Information Display (DID) Settings" in Understanding Your Instrument Panel" for further information.